SESAME-Synchrotron/BEATS_tomoscan/docs/source/for_staff_advanced.rst

 Videos + photos

-How to switch on the cameras. : plug in power supply or simply switch on

-increase distance between sample and detector to e.g. 1m
+-> increase distance between sample and detector to e.g. 1m -> remove the camera
+-> open screws on the sides
+-> slide detector down (get help if it is too heavy for you alone)

 Det1/Det3 - optique peter:
 	remove lead box